nlfiedler/dart-rocksdb/README.md

 ### macOS

-On recent releases of macOS, it may be necessary to remove the code signature from the `dart` binary, otherwise the OS will prohibit linking with unsigned libraries, like the one build by this package.
+On recent releases of macOS, it may be necessary to remove the code signature from the `dart` binary, otherwise the OS will prohibit linking with unsigned libraries, like the one built by this package.

 ```shell
 $ codesign --remove-signature /usr/local/bin/dart